raacampbell/two-photon-toolbox/README.md

 * Parallel Computing [OPTIONAL]

 Likely any version of MATLAB after about 2011 will work.
 More recent is better: they run faster.
 If doing a lot of the more complicated image registrations (more demanding than FFT translation) then you will need a fairly beefy computer with at least four cores.
-The RAM requirement is high, however, since raw data is loaded dynamically.
-However, this does mean that a fast hard disk will improve the speed of data import.
+The RAM requirement should not be too high, however, since raw data are loaded dynamically as needed.
+This means that fast disk access (SSD or RAID) will improve the speed of data import/pre-processing.